fishfollower/SAM/README.md

 devtools::install_github("fishfollower/SAM/stockassessment")
 ```

-(To ensure only installing in 64-bit some windows users may need to add the install options
+(To ensure only installing in 64-bit some windows users may need to install with:

 ```R
 devtools::install_github("fishfollower/SAM/stockassessment", INSTALL_opts=c("--no-multiarch"))